Virgin Margarita (Margarita Mocktail)

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Club soda—I love how this adds some bubbles and flavor without watering our mocktail down.
+• Club soda — I love how this adds some bubbles and flavor without watering our mocktail down.
 You could also use ginger ale or a lemon-lime soda if you have those on hand.

 Also, if you’ve got some homemade margarita mix at your house, you could use that in place of the lime juice and simple syrup.
 I have notations on how to do that in the recipe card for you.

-Just be forewarned that a lot of store-bought margarita mixes are really sweet, and they might skew this margarita mocktail in that direction, so proceed with caution.
+Just be forewarned that a lot of store-bought margarita mixes are really sweet, and they might skew this mocktail margarita in that direction, so proceed with caution.

 Collage showing how to make a Virgin Margarita Cocktail